marieotsuka/webtype-spring2022/src/projects/project4.md

 unit: 4
 ---

-> “... ther’s a fuzzy spectrum between graphic design, which might ask: ‘what does the interface look like?’, and software design, which asks: ‘what’s the algorithm beneath the surface that's organizing the data.’”
+> “... ther’s a fuzzy spectrum between graphic design, which might ask: ‘what does the interface look like?’, and software design, which asks: ‘what’s the algorithm beneath the surface that’s organizing the data.’”
 – Dan Michaelson

 In this project, you will develop a typographic diagram — a system — for a chosen collection of data.
 Here, “data” is a loose term for a collection of relational content.